 Bibliographic metadata for each digital volume must be present in HathiTrust in order for the volumes to be ingested.
-Depositors make accurate bibliographic data available to the University of Michigan to be loaded into HathiTrust's bibliographic management system.
+Depositors make accurate bibliographic data available to the University of California to be loaded into HathiTrust's bibliographic management system.
 See the Ingest Checklist below for details).
 The bibliographic records act as a manifest of the digital content and are used as part of a broader digital object management strategy, including rights management.
 HathiTrust uses information in the submitted bibliographic records to make an initial rights determination about each volume.
 Details about the information in each bibliographic information that is used to make rights determinations is available at http://www.hathitrust.org/bib_rights_determination.

 Bibliographic Metadata Specifications